-Always observe subject for any abnormal muscle activity.
+Always observe the subject for any abnormal muscle activity.

-Each electrode site is labeled with a letter and a number.
+Each electrode site is labelled with a letter and a number.

-The letter refers to the area of brain underlying the electrode.
+The letter refers to the area of the brain underlying the electrode.

 e.g. F - Frontal lobe and T - Temporal lobe.